Bradley-Martin Ball: Reaction and controversy

-Before the Ball took place, the Bradley-Martins drew fire from all directions, as newspapers criticized its extravagance and clergymen urged their congregations not to attend.
-One clergyman denounced the ball by saying: "You rich people put next to nothing in the collection plate, and yet you’ll spend thousands of dollars on Mrs. Bradley-Martin’s ball”.
+Even before the Ball took place, the Bradley Martins drew fire from all directions, as newspapers criticized its extravagance and clergymen urged their congregations not to attend.
+One clergyman denounced the ball by saying: "You rich people put next to nothing in the collection plate, and yet you’ll spend thousands of dollars on Mrs. Bradley Martin’s ball”.

-After the ball many ministers preached against its excessive consumption and the authorities promptly raised Bradley-Martin's taxes (as well as those of their friends and fellow-attendees the Astors) quite out of proportion to those paid by anyone else.
-The Bradley-Martins returned to England, where they had owned a home for several years, and Scotland, where they leased a 65000 acre estate, Balmacaan.
+After the ball many ministers preached against its excessive consumption and the authorities promptly raised Bradley Martin's taxes (as well as those of their friends and fellow-attendees the Astors) quite out of proportion to those paid by anyone else.
+The Bradley Martins returned to England, where they had owned a home for several years, and Scotland, where they leased a 65000 acre estate, Balmacaan.

-The Bradley-Martin ball is perhaps best-remembered as the end of the excesses of the Gilded Age.
+The high-profile backlash, as detailed above, ensured that the Bradley Martin ball is perhaps best-remembered as the end of the excesses of the Gilded Age.